aws-samples/amazon-textract-response-parser/src-js/README.md

 const fieldByPage = page.form.getFieldByKey("Address");
 ```

 `field.isCheckbox` is true for fields whose value contain exactly one SelectionElement object: meaning they're a (key=label)->(value=checkbox/radio) pair.
 For these fields, you can directly use `field.selectionStatus` or `field.isSelected` to look up the value's status.
-For other (non-selection) fields, they'll return `null`.
+For other (non-checkbox) fields, they'll return `null`.

 ## Tables